kubetrix/kubernetes-minikube/README.md

 After execution of above command wait for some time for VM to be up and running.

-## Verify minikube installation using below command:
+## Verify minikube installation using below command (Use Gitbash for command execution):

 	-	minikube.exe status